Verizon Participates in the TRUSTe Privacy Program[ more ]

 When you establish an online account or register on our sites or apps, we collect information about your user identification, password and secret questions and answers.
 We use this information to authenticate you when you sign in.

 Verizon will obtain your affirmative consent before we use information we gather in the course of providing broadband Internet access services about your visits over time to different non-Verizon websites to customize ads specifically to you.

 Information Provided to Us by Third Parties

 When you purchase products or apply for service with us, we may obtain credit information about you from outside credit reporting agencies to help us with customer authentication and credit-related decisions.
 If you lease your residence, we may have information about how to reach your landlord and whether landlord permission is required to install our facilities.

-We may also obtain contact information and other marketing lead information from third parties, and may combine it with information we have to contact you or direct Verizon's marketing offers to you.
+We also obtain contact information and other marketing lead information from third parties, and may combine it with information we have to contact you or direct Verizon marketing offers to you.
 Website visitors and others may provide us with your email address through "refer-a-friend" options or social networking platforms.
 We use these email addresses to send Verizon promotional marketing information.

 Information You Provide

-Verizon may send you emails that communicate information about your account or about products, services, marketing offers, or promotions that may be of interest to you.
+We may send you emails that communicate information about your account or about products, services, marketing offers, or promotions that may be of interest to you.
 When you open a Verizon email or click on links within these emails, we may collect and retain information to provide you with future communications that may be more interesting to you.
-Please note that Verizon will not ask you to send us, via email, sensitive personal or account information.
+Please note that we will not ask you to send us, via email, sensitive personal or account information.